wcfrobert/ezweld/README.md

 $$\sigma_v = \sqrt{\tau_{yz}^2 + \tau_{zx}^2 + \tau_{xy}^2} \leq \frac{F_y}{\sqrt{3}} \approx 0.6F_y$$

 The assumption of pure shear stress is technically not correct.
-In a fillet weld, there are actually three failure surfaces.
+In fact, two of the shear terms above should be under the same squared term.
+Fillet welds actually have three failure planes.

 1. Vertical plane under shear stress
-2. Diagonal plane along throat under shear + normal stress
+2. Diagonal plane under shear + normal stress
 3. Horizontal plane under normal stress

-The third plane under normal stress does not govern, and the first and second plane checks are functionally equivalent.
-[Refer to this Engineering StackExchange discussion for more info.](https://engineering.stackexchange.com/questions/37181/why-is-fillet-weld-assumed-to-be-in-a-state-of-pure-shear-stress).
-Although assuming pure shear isn't technically correct, it is simple.
-A more correct way to add the stress vectors would look like this:
+The first and second plane checks are functionally equivalent, and the third plane under normal stress does not govern.
+[Refer to this Engineering StackExchange discussion for more info](https://engineering.stackexchange.com/questions/37181/why-is-fillet-weld-assumed-to-be-in-a-state-of-pure-shear-stress).
+Although assuming pure shear isn't technically correct, it is simple and it is conservative.

+A more correct way to add the stress vectors would look like the equation below.
+CJPs and PJPs along welded butt joints obviously have a normal stress component.
+Transversely loaded fillet welds have both $\sigma = \frac{F}{\sqrt{2}}$ and $\tau = \frac{F}{\sqrt{2}}$ along the throat.
+Following the KISS principle, just put all the stress contribution into $3\tau$ term.

 $$\sigma_v = \sqrt{\sigma_{transverse}^2 + 3(\tau_{transverse}^2 + \tau_{longitudinal}^2}) \leq F_y$$

 Limitations of the elastic method: